MobilityData/gtfs.org/docs/schedule/examples/flex.md

 ## Deviated route

 "Route deviation" refers to services where the vehicle follows a fixed route with a set sequence of stops but has the flexibility to deviate from this route to pick up or drop off riders between stops.
-Typically, deviations are limited to keep the service on schedule, and advance booking is required for deviated pickups.
+Typically, deviations are limited to maintain service punctuality, and prior booking is required for deviated pickups and drop-offs.

-In this example, the [Hermann Express](https://www.newulmmn.gov/553/Hermann-Express-City-Bus-Service) service in New Ulm City allows users to board the service only at fixed stops and to be droped off at any point within a specific deviation area between these stops.
+In this example, the [Hermann Express](https://www.newulmmn.gov/553/Hermann-Express-City-Bus-Service) service in New Ulm City allows users to be picked up only at fixed stops and to be droped off at any point within a specific deviation area between these stops.

 **The example below has been simplified, download the [Hermann Express example dataset](../../../assets/deviated_drop-off_route.zip) for more details.**

 ### Define trips

 Since this type of service still involves a series of fixed stops and a fixed schedule, defining trips is similar to normal fixed-route bus services.
-It requires defining trips for each service throughout the day.
+It requires defining the trips served by each route throughout all relevant service periods.

 [**trips.txt**](../../reference/#tripstxt)